Main Street Book Club

 2019’s Mary Blair’s Unique Flair written by Amy Novesky and Illustrated by Brittney Lee is as engaging of a book as the brilliant artist it is written about.
 So many visual pieces of the Disney empire came from the talent of Mary Blair — “it’s a small world”, a dog named Lady, an elephant named Dumbo, Cinderella, Alice in Wonderland, and Peter Pan.

-Mrs. Blair was one of the artists who accompanied Walt to South America on a good will tour.
+Mrs. Blair was one of the artists who accompanied Walt to South America on a goodwill tour.
 There, her love of color blossomed into something the world had never seen before — fuchsia seas and turquoise moons.

 Mary Blair’s Unique Flair is a gem.
 The illustrations, done in cut paper, are stunning and dapper.
-It received 4.4 Stars on Good Reads and 53% gave it 5 Stars!

 Marc Davis in His Own Words: Imagineering the Disney Theme Parks

-If you are someone who has read a lot of books about the Disney Company and are hungry for something new (especially never before seen photos and concept art) then check out Marc Davis in His Own Words: Imagineering the Disney Theme Parks by Pete Docter and Christopher Merritt.
+If you are someone who has read a lot of books about the Disney Company and is hungry for something new (especially never before seen photos and concept art) then check out Marc Davis in His Own Words: Imagineering the Disney Theme Parks by Pete Docter and Christopher Merritt.

 While many Disney employees were “jacks-of-all-trades”, Mr. Davis was beyond compare.
 He was an animator, storyteller, character developer, and ride designer.
 Walt said, “Marc can do anything I ask.”

 Marc Davis in His Own Words was published in 2019.
-It comes in a two volume set and weighs a hefty 10 ½ pounds.
+It comes in a two-volume set and weighs a hefty 10 ½ pounds.
 The authors sat down with Mr. Davis and recorded him telling stories, so charmingly, a lot of the book’s text is transcribed from those interviews.
 Most intriguing are the art and photos.
 Even mundane office memos are included and they feel like historical gold.

 Thanks for Popping In!

-Have a book suggestion ?
-Email us at email@example.com
+Have a book suggestion?
+Email us at firstname.lastname@example.org

 Follow MAIN STREET POP IN onfacebook instagram twitter